Sagar2366/bigTechSRE/golangNotes/notes.md

 ## Packages in Go
 - Go programs are organized into packages
 - A package is a collection of Go files
-- To use function from custom package - declare function with capital letter
+- To use function, variables from another package - declare it with a capital letter

 `
 Create folder for new packages